FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Gripper command
 ++++++++++++++++++

-Click the "Gripper" icon to enter the Gripper command editing interface
+Click the "Gripper" icon to enter the Gripper command editing interface.

 In this command, it is divided into the gripper motion control command and the gripper activation/reset command.
 In the gripper control command, the number of the gripper that has been configured and activated is displayed.
 The user can edit through the edit box, or slide the slider to The required value is used to complete the setting of jaw opening and closing, opening and closing speed and opening and closing torque.
 Blocking means that the gripper moves in parallel with the previous movement command.
 Click the "Add" and "Apply" buttons to save the set value to the teaching file.
 The gripper reset/activation command displays the number of the grippers that have been configured, and the reset/activation command can be added to the program.